 - 1 Conditions of sales to this company are determined by considering the market prices by negotiating the prices periodically. - 2 The Company has entered into agreements including a general entrustment agreement with this company related to trade finance capital.
 The agreements were entered into in order for the Company to use trade financing on documentary bills, such as export bill discounting, as a method for raising foreign currency.
 For foreign currency-denominated export bills, this company is entrusted with the capital recovery services with discretionary authority over early payment discounts.
 Of the amounts that are subject to early payment discounts by this company based on this discretionary authority, the Company recognizes the balance of uncollected payments as other receivable.
 Moreover, regarding assumed import bills, the Company entered into an agreement of assumption of obligations without specific liabilities with this company where this company assumes the obligations of the Company's assumed import bills as notes payable to banks.
-In addition, upon the assumption of these obligations, the Company records the unpaid balances against this company as other payable, and the interest rate pertaining to the payables is determined by considering market rates. - 3 The deposits received and borrowings from this company are made on the basis of the Group Financial System, and interest rates are determined by considering market rates. - 4 The interest rate pertaining to the lendings is determined by considering market rates. - 5 The Company provided these companies with guarantees for bank loans, loans from ITOCHU Treasury Corporation and overseas treasury centers.
-The rates of the guarantee premiums are determined by considering the creditworthiness and other factors of these companies. - 6 The Company also provided a guarantee for long-term loans of ITOCHU Treasury Corporation of ¥73,662 million for Orchid Alliance Holdings Limited which is a part of the above loans guaranteed.
-Furthermore, the guaranteed borrowings of this company include bank loans arising from assumption of obligations by

-ITOCHU Treasury Corporation related to the Company's assumed import bills.
-Of these, \(\xxi\)152,430 million corresponds to the unpaid balances recorded as other payable against ITOCHU Treasury Corporation upon this assumption of obligations (See 2).
-Excluding these amounts, the amount of the guarantee that the Company provided for ITOCHU Treasury Corporation is \(\xxi\)475,600 million.
+In addition, upon the assumption of these obligations, the Company records the unpaid balances against this company as other payable, and the interest rate pertaining to the payables is determined by considering market rates. - 3 The deposits received and borrowings from this company are made on the basis of the Group Financial System, and interest rates are determined by considering market rates. - 4 The interest rate pertaining to the lending is determined by considering market rates. - 5 The Company provided these companies with guarantees, including for bank loans, loans from ITOCHU Treasury Corporation and overseas treasury centers.
+The rates of the guarantee premiums are determined by considering the creditworthiness and other factors of these companies. - 6 The Company also provided a guarantee for long-term loans of ITOCHU Treasury Corporation of \(\frac{4}{76,578}\) million for Orchid Alliance Holdings Limited which is a part of the above loans guaranteed.
+Furthermore, the guaranteed borrowings of this company include bank loans arising from assumption of obligations by ITOCHU Treasury Corporation related to the Company's assumed import bills.
+Of these, \(\frac{4}{2}01,911\) million corresponds to the unpaid balances recorded as other payable against ITOCHU Treasury Corporation upon this assumption of obligations (See 2).
+Excluding these amounts, the amount of the guarantee that the Company provided for ITOCHU Treasury Corporation is \(\frac{4}{6}51,467\) million. - 7 Regarding these guarantees, the Company recorded a provision for loss on guarantees of \(\frac{4}{5}6,321\) million. - 8 The Company made an additional investment of ¥50,399 million in this company.